Background

 Authenticated blind command injection (OSi) in /manage/network-basic.php allows remote attackers to execute commands as root user, escalating from the iBSG administrator account on the web portal to the OS administrator, through the system_hostname parameter.

-The endpoint in question is called from within the admin web portal on /manage when navigating to Network/Basic/Miscellaneous.
-The field value of Hostname, which equals the system_hostname field on the endpoint, gets filtered client-side, which prevents the attack from the UI.
-However, the endpoint doesn‘t filter the input, allowing blind remote code execution.
+The affected endpoint is accessed within the admin web portal under /manage when navigating to Network/Basic/Miscellaneous.
+While the Hostname field value, equivalent to the system_hostname parameter, is filtered client-side, preventing attacks through the UI, the endpoint itself does not filter the input, allowing blind remote code execution.

 Evaluation